nuuuwan/lk_law/data/doc/bills/2022-05-06-twenty-second-amendment-to-the-c-efca7803/README.summary.md

-# 📄  Twenty Second Amendment to the Constitution - GS

-Bill published on **2022-05-06**.

 - **Title and Context**:
   - **Document Title**: The Gazette of the Democratic Socialist Republic of Sri Lanka.
   - **Date**: May 6, 2022.